Pretty Front Entry Decorating Ideas for Fall

-Enjoy the cool breezes on your porch with a warm blanket and mug of cocoa, and remember to set out the cuddly shirt pillows you made for just these occasions!
+Enjoy the cool breezes on your front porch with a warm blanket and mug of cocoa, and remember to set out the cuddly shirt pillows you made for just these occasions!
 Use a premade pillow sham as a cutting template (allowing an extra inch on all sides), then flip right sides together, attach iron-on binding, and iron on all four sides.
 Open at the buttons to turn your new sham right-side out, and stuff in your new pillow.
 Plaids are a fall-favorite pattern, but try chunky chevrons or florals in autumn-inspired hues, too.

 Pom-Pom Yarn Wreath

 For those holiday decorators who love to customize their creations, this DIY yarn wreath is for you.
 Simply wrap a straw wreath with complementary colors of yarn; the longer you wrap with a color, the thicker the stripe.
-Finish with a cluster of yarn pom-poms, and your front door will be this season's star.
+Finish with a cluster of yarn pom-poms, and your front door will be this season's star display.

 Vintage Truck and Pumpkin Display

 If you're storing a keepsake stash of your kids' old toys (doesn't everybody?), you might find the star of this fall home entrance hiding in the attic.
 Fill a nostalgic truck with an adorable haul of miniature pumpkins, then park it near a coordinating flower display, like these vivid orange mums.
 While you're in the attic, bring down those apple baskets from past orchard trips; they make beautiful containers for potted plants on the porch.